holochain-open-dev/file-storage/README.md

 ### Using the UI module

-1. Install the module with `npm install @holochain-open-dev/calendar-events`.

-OR

-Add it in your `package.json` with a reference to `holochain-open-dev/TODO_RENAME_MODULE_REPOSITORY#ui-build`
+1. Add it in your `package.json` with a reference to `holochain-open-dev/file-storage-module#ui-build`

 2. Add the GraphQl schema and resolvers to your `ApolloClient` setup: